-Mission: Our mission is to bring about international peace by the “State of Global Terrorist Deterrence”.
+Mission: Our mission is to bring about international peace by helping to create and maintain a “State of Global Terrorist Deterrence”.

 Vision: The Project O Five envisions a borderless world where citizens are fully engaged, empowered and recognized as a united force for the betterment of all.